Skip to main content

 “It is not fundamentally unfair for a defendant to be tried by a jury that is not fully informed of the power to nullify,” the court said, “or even that is stripped of the power to nullify, because there is no right to nullification.
 Although a jury should not be led to believe that jury nullification will result in punishment or an invalid acquittal, the court’s misstatement by implication does not rise to the level of denial of Kleinman’s due process rights.”

 Wow.
 Did you see that?
 The courts are saying, yes, we have a right to nullify.
-But a trial court can issue a false statement of law to a jury that nullification is illegal, and this will not require a reversal of a conviction.
+However, a trial court can issue a false statement of law to a jury that nullification is illegal, which will not require reversing a conviction.
 We are all presumed to know the law.

 What If I Want to Remain on a Jury and Exercise the Right of Jury Nullification?